uptechteam/ios-cookbook/4-architecture.md

 `UIView` subclass and `.xib` interface builder file with layout.

 This module's part is completely optional, everything from it can be easily moved to view controller and functionality will remain same.
-However, we recommend implementing view separately from view controller to avoid growth of view controller's code base.
+However, we recommend implementing view separately from view controller to avoid growth of view controller's code base and enable reusing view if it will be needed in future.

 All views are required to implement `render(props:)` method, which restores state of view from props object.
 This method must always bring view to same state for same props (view state must not depend on previous calls).